tramitit/guides/en/greece/application_for_provisional_driving_license.md

 categories:
 - Greece
 date: '2024-06-07'
-description: Learn to drive in the UK with a Provisional Driving License.
-Eligibility criteria and required documents for Greek residents, plus application process details.
+description: Learn how to obtain a UK provisional driving license as a Greek resident.
+  Follow steps for eligibility, documents, and application process.
+Start today!
 draft: false
-meta_title: UK Provisional Driving License for Greek Residents
+meta_title: 'How to Get a UK Provisional Driving License: A Guide for Greeks'
-title: UK Provisional Driving License for Greek Residents
+title: 'How to Get a UK Provisional Driving License: A Guide for Greeks'
 translationKey: greece-application_for_provisional_driving_license
 ---

 ## Description
 ### What is it?